vhermawan/draft-readme/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 What things you need to install the software and how to install them.
-In this case you should request env dev/staging then copy value that env to your local env.
+In this case you must have Node Js and Volta, then you should request env dev/staging then copy value that env to your local env.

 ```
 copy .env.example to .env